initbiz/leafletpro-plugin/README.md

 * Marker categories to filter markers on maps
 * Custom, easy configurable marker icons for markers and categories
 * Add possibility to manage more than one marker by Cumulus clusters
+* Pop up in backend with other possibilities for the same address (right now getting only the first element)